BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing for the humid climate, but bring a light rain jacket or umbrella, especially during the rainy season (May-October).
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
+Pack light, breathable clothing as Hanoi can be hot and humid year-round.
+A lightweight rain jacket or umbrella is essential, especially during the monsoon season (May-October).
+Comfortable walking shoes are a must for exploring the bustling streets.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.